Mississippi Delta Railroad: History

-Rock Island (2019-present)
+Rock Island (2019–2025)

 During the spring of 2019, a new operator, Chicago Rock Island & Pacific Railroad LLC began operation of the line.
 Currently the railroad still operates from a connection with the Canadian National at Swan Lake, with PVC, polystyrene, plastics, paper, corn, cottonseed products, propane, and rubber constituting the majority of the 5,500 annual carloads over the line.

+In November 2024, Coahoma County requested lease proposals for the Mississippi Delta Railroad.
+The highest bidder was American Services Rail (ASR).
+In March 2025, ASR filed a verified notice with the Surface Transportation Board to take over operations on Mississippi Delta Railroad.

+In April 2025 Rock Island ceased operations on Mississippi Delta Railroad and the railroad isn’t currently being used.
+Rock Island’s Units are being relocated elsewhere.

 Tourist trains

 In March 2011, plans emerged to create a new tourist excursion train over part of the Mississippi Delta mainline between Clarksdale and Hopson Commissary, approximately 2 mi south of downtown Clarksdale.
 Although regular passenger train service over the railroad does not currently exist, the Mississippi Delta Railroad has hosted special trains during Clarksdale's annual blues festival to Hopson.
 These trains followed the route to Hopson Commissary that would be used in the planned regular tourist service.

 As of June 2015, plans are being made for a Christmas Train that offers a Christmas Light show along the new train route.
 This event will most likely debut the week after Thanksgiving of 2015 and will be open for the season.